ITsvetkoFF/Kv-012/TCMSApp/README.md

 		/client
 			/app
 			/content

+Structure also available from [here](https://drive.google.com/open?id=0BwRHcu8QwGBvZkNhY2tzb2tERmc).
+Open it with MindMup

 ### Installing Packages
 When you generate the project it should run these commands, but if you notice missing packages, run these again: